gpaulissen/bootique-dotenv/README.md

 ...
       -d, --dotenv
            Reads one (optional) property resource that is specified with a '--resource' option.
-The default is 'classpath:.env'.
+The default is the value of the system property 'dotenv.resource' or 'classpath:env.properties'.
 ...
 ```

 ## Start your application with this command